Kozova1/Parsec-Integration-With-RetroPie/README.md

 ## Description
 This is a script for integrating Parsec with RetroPie.
 Works ONLY on Raspberry Pi.
-If you have any problems contact me @ Discord Kozova1#1926

 # Please Backup your system before running this script